 If you are married and are planning to make your separation permanent in due course, the separation agreement should ideally set out the final financial agreement that will be presented to the court when the divorce or dissolution finally goes through.

 Although it can be a formal legal document, if it is drawn up correctly by experienced legal professionals, it is not technically legally binding on the court.
 A separation agreement is not a court order, and the court is not usually involved in creating it.
 It is, however, a contract – so it can still be challenged in a court in the same way as any other contract.
 That’s why it’s important that it is properly written by a solicitor.

-If you require legal advice about entering into a separation agreement, would like a separation agreement drafted or know someone who is seeking advice on what their options are next after the breakdown of a relationship or marriage, contact Sweeney Miller Law’s expert team of specialists on Tel: 0191 5682050 or email firstname.lastname@example.org.
+If you require legal advice about entering into a separation agreement, would like a separation agreement drafted or know someone who is seeking advice on what their options are next after the breakdown of a relationship or marriage, contact Sweeney Miller Law’s expert team of family law solicitors on Tel: 0191 5682050 or email firstname.lastname@example.org.